Meet MTC Tour Director Teri AitchisonJef Furr

 Teri: The travel/chaperone tips included in Music Travel’s itinerary booklets do an excellent job of outlining what to expect on an MTC trip.
 The trick is getting the travelers, especially the chaperones, to read the material!
 Many times, particularly with “big city” destinations involving festivals, clinics, workshops and/or parades, the schedule is set by the sponsoring entity with little room for last minute adjustments.
 This often makes travelers feel as though they’ve been made to “hurry up and wait.”
 And while we’d all love to enjoy that second or third cup of coffee at the group’s dinner venue, loading everyone onto the coaches to transfer to the theatre takes time.
 Traveling with large groups of students is not going to be like your family vacation, but the rewards and memories can be just as special.

 What’s your proudest moment?
-Tell us about a time when you being there made a difference.
+Tell us about a time when you were there that made a difference.

 Teri: My proudest moment on any trip is watching the group’s performance.
 Many are the times I’ve shed tears right along with the parents and grandparents as they watch their student march in that special parade, take the field in competition, sing at Carnegie Hall or any number of special performance venues.